madve2/cacophony-of-pixels/README.md

 # How do I actually use it as a screensaver?

-- Download this nice and trustworthy ZIP file (LINK COMING SOON)
+1. Download *cacophony-of-pixels-dist.zip* from the project's [Itch page](http://madve2.itch.io/cacophony-of-pixels)
-- Right-click ```cacophony-of-pixels.scr```, select Install
+2. Right-click ```cacophony-of-pixels.scr```, select *Install*
-- Windows' Screen Saver dialog should open, letting you test the thing and actually set it as a screensaver (I wouldn't recommend that though).
+3. Windows' Screen Saver dialog should open, letting you test the thing and actually set it as a screensaver (I wouldn't recommend that though).

 I didn't implement the mini-preview that would be displayed inside that nice CRT monitor image, sorry.

 # How do I "build" this from source?